c1oneman/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+- A for each method will not output a return an array, a for each method also requires you define a new array ouside the function. map will make a new array and still iterate through the array with a given index

 2. Explain the difference between a callback and a higher order function.

+- a callback is a function given as a parameter for another funtion to call, a higher oder function is the calling function that takes in callbacks

 3. What is closure?
+- closure is the return value of a function

 4. Describe the four rules of the 'this' keyword.

 5. Why do we need super() in an extended class?

+- to get the required attributes from the parent class

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.